 Three short videos (no longer than 5 minutes each) in either .mp4, .mov or m4v format to demonstrate your acquired ISM skills as they pertain to your written case report OR in another case.
 If another case is chosen, please provide a brief ISM synopsis to explain the videos.

-- How you determined the driver(s) during any of the treatment sessions (choose one that highlights that you have the skills necessary to determine the influence of one site of FLT on the other.
+- How you determined the driver(s) during any of the treatment sessions (choose one that highlights that you have the skills necessary to determine the influence of one site of impairment on the other).

 - How you determined the underlying system impairment of one of the drivers in your case report (include vector analysis using a variety of listening techniques)

 Step 4: Case Review